cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

-> ✅ **If conflicts in a multi-statement transaction are unavoidable - conflict early**
->
-> - Use `SELECT … FOR UPDATE` to conflicts earlier in the transaction
-> - Block earlier, before reads that could be invalidated later and result in a costly retry
-> - Note: `SELECT … FOR UPDATE` can really help by letting you trade the costly client-side retries for more efficient waits, but it does not *solve* the contention problem.
-Only transaction refactoring that eliminates contention by design is a *solution* for the contention problem.

-> ✅ **Avoid Read-Modify-Write pattern whenever possible**
->
-> - Read-Modify-Write transaction design pattern is a "magnet" for isolation conflicts, nearly
-> - It may be possible to avoid reading a column value, modify and write it back by pushing the expression into an SQL update statement, so the transaction becomes [implicit](../system-overview/tech-overview-trsansaction-implicit-explicit.md), which has the best possible concurrency characteristics.
-> - For example,  `UPDATE t SET v=v+1 WHERE k=2;` instead of increasing a counter in the application code.

 ### Remediation of Uncertainty Interval Conflicts

 By design, CockroachDB handles an inevitable clock skew by restarting reads when an uncertainty interval conflict occurs.
-Uncertainty conflicts *can not* be avoided, but they only add a negligible or no performance overheads in most workloads.
-They are typically handled efficiently as a statement level automatic retry on the server in the same transaction.
+Uncertainty conflicts *can not* be avoided, but they only add a negligible performance overheads when handled efficiently in the same transaction as an automatic retry on the server.

 In rare circumstances, when an automatic server side retry is not possible and results in a `40001` client side retry, or when server side retries are numerous, operators need to take actions to reduce a negative influence of uncertainty conflicts on cluster performance.
 Although these conflicts are unavoidable, their probability can be reduced and the overhead of handling them can be minimized to negligible levels.